Borderliner/neverever/README.md

 ### Pipe Utility

-The `pipe` function composes functions in a pipeline, supporting both synchronous and asynchronous operations.
+The `pipe` function composes functions in a pipeline, handling both synchronous and asynchronous operations.

 #### Synchronous Pipeline